 No derelict or despoiled land has been identified.
 There is no indication that land with and railway infrastructure) (NPPF any contamination is being proposed for any use, other than agricultural land that may para 118d). potentially have low levels of pollution from related herbicides (NPPF para 118c).
-Reallocate land for a more deliverable use that can help to address identified needs (or, if Policies WG3, WG4 and WG5 make provision for the outstanding required number appropriate, deallocate a site which of houses in the most efficient way by is undeveloped) (NPPF para 120a). concentrating development within or adjacent Promote more effective use of sites to the settlement boundaries of the two named that provide community services settlements (NPPF para 122). such as schools and hospitals, provided this maintains or improves It is considered that the NDP does not conflict the quality of service provision and with any policies seeking the efficient use of access to open space (NPPF para land set out in Herefordshire Local Plan Core 121b).
+Reallocate land for a more deliverable use that can help to address identified needs (or, if Policies DW2 and DW3 make provision for the outstanding required number of houses in appropriate, deallocate a site which the most efficient way by concentrating is undeveloped) (NPPF para 120a). development within or adjacent to the Promote more effective use of sites settlement boundary of the named settlement that provide community services (NPPF para 122). such as schools and hospitals, provided this maintains or improves It is considered that the NDP does not conflict the quality of service provision and with any policies seeking the efficient use of access to open space (NPPF para land set out in Herefordshire Local Plan Core 121b).
 Strategy.
 Support development that makes efficient use of land (NPPF para 122).
 Where there is an existing or anticipated shortage of land for meeting identified housing needs, it is especially important that planning policies and decisions avoid homes being built at low densities and ensure that developments make optimal use of the potential of each site.
 Plans should contain policies to optimise the use of land in their area and meet as much of the identified need for housing as possible (NPPF para 123).
-Achieving well-designed places (Policy SD1 - Extract) Development proposals should create Plans should, at the most The NDP requires development to be safe, sustainable, well integrated environments for all members of designed to a high standard and to reflect the appropriate level, set out a clear quality and character of the two settlements design vision and expectations, so the community.
-In conjunction with this, all development proposals that applicants have as much which fall within the Wye Valley AONB. should incorporate the following requirements (among others): certainty as possible about what is likely to be acceptable.
+Achieving well-designed places (Policy SD1 - Extract) Development proposals should create Plans should, at the most The NDP requires development to be safe, sustainable, well integrated environments for all members of designed to a high standard and to reflect the appropriate level, set out a clear design vision and expectations, so quality and character of the settlement and its the community.
+In conjunction with this, all development proposals that applicants have as much surrounding rural area. should incorporate the following requirements (among others): certainty as possible about what is likely to be acceptable.
 Design policies should be developed with local communities, so they reflect local aspirations, and are grounded in an understanding and evaluation of each area's defining characteristics.
 Neighbourhood plans can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development (NPPF para 125).